thepeacockproject/LocalGhost/Readme.md

 - components (Parts of the server, split up into components)
 - contractdata (Contracts - two, currently, one for each of the two ghost mode maps)
 - menudata (Files that dictate the contents of game menus)
+  - h1/h2/h3 a subfolder for each of the game versions
     - images (Images to display in menus - currently only 4, for the emotes)
     - menudata (Data to fill in the menus)
     - menusystem (Structure of the menus)
 - node_modules (Server dependencies)
 - static (Some miscellaneous files that the server sends)
 - userdata (Data for all users that connect to the server, plus some default data)

 ## Patcher

 The patcher is written in C# using .NET Framework 4.0.
-While the patcher is running, it patches all unpatched processes named "HITMAN2.EXE", once every second.
+While the patcher is running, it patches all unpatched processes named "HITMAN.EXE", "HITMAN2.EXE", or "HITMAN3.exe" once every second.
 The 'Patching' involves changing some bytes to make the game do the following things:
 - Connect to the specified host instead of the standard `config.hitman.io`.
+(By changing the config var `Online_VersionConfigDomain`)
 This defaults to `localhost`, but you can also make the game connect to remote instances of a LocalGhost server by entering its IP/domain.
 - Connect to that host using http instead of https
 - Send an authorization header regardless of protocol.
 This contains session/user details send with every request.
+- Make the game not disconnect on receiving invalid/incomplete dynamic resources (By changing the config var `OnlineResources_ForceOfflineOnFailure`)
+And optionally also:
+- Disable the game's certificate pinning for inspecting network traffic.

 ### Set-up
 The included .sln or .csproj files should be openable with visual studio.
 Nothing special.